 While you’re at it, please lock your doors.
 The majority of burglars enter through windows or doors that are left unlocked or open.
 And you’d be surprised how many thieves sneak in through an open garage or a front door while the homeowner is working in the backyard.

 Make a strong password

 Make sure you change the default password on your system, and avoid using an easy-to-guess one.
 (If your code is 1-2-3-4, we are talking to you!)
 And one more word of advice: if you have to write down your code to remember it, don’t post it next to your alarm keypad!
-These are some of the most common passwords.
-Is yours on the list.

 If you change your mind…